SIMRacingApps/SIMRacingAppsOverwolf/README.md

 For now, you have to install the SIMRacingAppsLauncher package manually.
 Once it is stable, I will submit it to the Overwolf Store so you can download it from there.
-But for now, download the package file, SIMRacingAppsLauncher-x.x.x.opk, from the downloads link.
+But for now, download the package file, [SIMRacingAppsLauncher-x.x.x.opk](https://github.com/SIMRacingApps/SIMRacingAppsOverwolf/releases/latest).

 Launch Overwolf to change some settings.
 Also Overwolf must be running before you run the SIM.